akbhati32/ShoppyGlobe_backend/README.md

 This project uses environment variables to configure sensitive information.

 1. Create a `.env` file in the root directory of the project.
-2. Copy the contents from `.env` and fill in the values.
+2. Copy the contents from `.env` and fill in the values according to you.

 ### 4. Set up MongoDB Locally